Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

-# DGUS-reloaded-Klipper - ported to run on Creality CR6-SE and CR6-MAX printers
+# DGUS-reloaded-Klipper - a DWIN_SET UI Integrated with Klipper and ported to run on Creality CR6-SE and CR6-MAX printers

 This DWIN touchscreen firmware is designed and compiled to run on the portrait-mode T5L DWIN displays provided stock with Creality CR6-SE and CR6-MAX FDM printers.